 School of Applied Science and Technology

-I often receive a lot of emails from students asking if they can earn a nuclear energy degree and a nuclear energy engineering technology degree under our second-degree policy, particularly if they are enrolled in one of these degree programs already.
+I often receive emails from students asking if they can earn a nuclear energy degree and a nuclear energy engineering technology degree under our second-degree policy, particularly if they are enrolled in one of these degree programs already.
 This is a great question that needs a Thomas Edison State College history lesson to answer, so to help you and all those with a similar burning curiosity, I’m happy to further explain.

 I read on the College website that a student can earn a degree in Nuclear Engineering and Nuclear Energy Engineering, after satisfying the Nuclear Engineering degree requirements.
 My question is, am I eligible to receive the Nuclear Engineering degree if I’m already pursuing the Nuclear Energy Engineering Technology degree?

 No. If you are currently in the Nuclear Energy Engineering Technology degree program, there is no second degree program to earn the Nuclear Engineering Technology degree.
 If you want to further your career in this field, you can always pursue your education and enroll in the College’s Master of Science in Applied Science and Technology in Nuclear Energy Technology Management.